Gornji Milanovac: Tourism, ecology and events

 Whilst part of Yugoslavia, Gornji Milanovac was known as the "economic miracle" and "Beli Labud" (English: "White Swan") as the ecologically cleanest city.
 There is great potential for further rural and spa (Svračkovci, Brđani, Mlakovac and Savinac) tourism progress in future times.
 Today's Gornji Milanovac on its territory has a lot of small, categorized rural hotels, one hostel and motels.
 Close to Gornji Milanovac is a spa and resort "Atomska Banja" Donja Trepča.
 Major Hotels in this town are newly opened hotel "IG Hotel" (4 stars) and "MD Neda" (3 stars) in the settlement Rudnik.
 In the past, there was one of the biggest hotels "Šumadija" (3 stars) bankrupted in 2004.

 Gornji Milanovac was a pioneer in the application of sorting waste, recycling and water purification in Serbia and previously in Yugoslavia.
 Also, Gornji Milanovac is a great antagonist of GM food why it has adopted declaration and municipality statute about prohibition of this type of food.

 Tourists from around the world visit this municipality for its clean air, small and quiet places, inner and family vacations.
 Gornji Milanovac every other year is the host of International Biennial of miniature Art, founded in 1989.
 In village Takovo is the host of the World Music Festival, every May, June or July.
 Known trip places are: Takovo, Grabovica (peak of Ždreban), Savinac and Rudnik.
-These places are popular during the celebration of the May 1st or world-known International Workers' Day as a collegial picnic in union organization.
+These places are popular during the celebration of 1 May (International Workers' Day) as a collegial picnic in union organization.
 Other significant cultural and tourism events on its territory are World Testicle Cooking Championship, the "Milanovac bowl tournament" (Fish soup cooking) and the Goulash tournament ("Gulašijada").
 In some settlements are held various art colonies.
 Also, there are held and village gymnastic competition in some disciplines during the celebration of some patron day of that village.